Provide Layer 2 Access to a Tenant - LEGACY

 Submit your changes.

-- Navigate to the Networks Dashboard, select Networks, and Apply Rules for both networks connected by the virtual wires.
+- Navigate to the Networks Dashboard, select Networks, and Apply Rules for both networks connected by the Virtual Switch Ports.

 Bridge Mode Required

-To use trunk mode virtual wires, the corresponding physical network (tied to node NICs) must be set to Bridge mode.
+To use trunk mode Virtual Switch Ports, the corresponding physical network (tied to node NICs) must be set to Bridge mode.

 Set the Physical Network to Bridge Mode#